cms-opendata-workshop/workshop2023-lesson-cloud/_episodes/02-poet-test.md

 This will not delete the output files as they were written to a persistent disk, but it removes all the pods on which tasks were running.
 Note that if you run the workflow again, it will overwrite the files of the previous run.

+> ## Warning!
+> [Cloud Shell](https://cloud.google.com/shell/docs) has a usage limit of 50 hours per week.
+It is not clear if this is per user or per project.
+To be sure, in order to stay within that limit, please close Cloud Shell as soon as you are done.
+>
+> If you need more time, please install the [`gcloud` CLI](https://cloud.google.com/sdk/gcloud) locally, and connect to the cluster through it from your local terminal.
+The connect command is the same that you would use to connect in Cloud Shell.
+{: .callout}

 ## Remarks

 This is an example workflow for demonstration purposes.
 To keep it simple, it does not include any error handling or extensive bookkeeping.
 It is, however, a typical processing task that we envisage CMS open data users to be interested in.